I was seven or eight the first time I watched Empire Strikes Back.

 Why were my legs in an all-out run?
 Why was my mouth full of the taste of salt?

-Before I knew it, I was halfway up my driveway with the stars squinting from their homes millions of miles away as a teenage boy ran from his home.
+Before I knew it, I was halfway up my driveway with the stars squinting as they watched a teenage boy run from home.

 Did they know what had happened?